david-dong828/TechTrove-Careers-NL/README.md

     - Flask + Selenium + MySQL(or PlanetScale for Vercel)

 **Notes:**
-- *An issue that is happening on Vercel right now*
+- *The Demo is on Vercel right now: https://tech-trove-careers-nl.vercel.app/*
-  - I have integrated PlanetScale as an alternative to MySQL.
+  - I have integrated PlanetScale as an alternative to MySQL, and seperated the selenium process from Vercel.
-  - However, due to the limitations of Vercel's serverless environment, our data scraping functionality is currently non-operational.
-This is because Google Chrome, which is essential for the scraping process, is not available in this environment.
-  - Despite this setback, you can still explore the application's user interface by visiting the provided link. https://tech-trove-careers-nl.vercel.app/
-  - I am actively exploring potential solutions and will update the application if I manage to resolve this issue.

 - Currently you can Run **index.py** to test
   - for your test, make sure you have **local MySQL or PlanetScale**
   - and you also need to choose correct database setting on *database_handle.py*